 He said nothing during this, but she could feel his gaze over the top of her head.
 She then tied the other end of the skein to Harry's right wrist.
 When it was done, Malfoy pulled his sleeve back down.

-"What is that?" he asked, examining his wrist.
+"What is this?" he asked, examining his wrist.
 The skein had vanished.
 He thumbed the soot marks away.

 "Your leash," Harry said, with some relish.
 He grabbed the back of Malfoy's robes and shoved him towards the exit and the stairs.
 "Up we go.
 Death Eaters first."